Fide2023/helpdesk/README.md

 Follow the guide and configure the ticket.json file according to your user. https://mariadb.com/get-started-with-mariadb/:

+The configure file can be found under config/db/ticket.json

 Before you can install any packages you have to initiate the `package.json`: